freebasic/fbfrog/readme.txt

   not in the toplevel file context, shouldn't they?

 - It'd be nice if fbfrog could preserve comments and dividers optionally
+    - rely on ppComments() to distribute comments to non-whitespace tokens
+    - comment given to a TK_ID that is a macro call and will be expanded should be given to first non-whitespace token from the expansion
+    - comments from macro call argument list should just be ignored
+    - comments behind #define bodies should go to the #define not the body tokens
+    - comments in #define bodies should be ignored?

 - should share C operator precedence table between C/PP modules
 - let hFold() solve out iif( x, true, true ) and iif( x, false, false )